geraldelorm/searchOnGoogle/README.md

 # searchOnGoogle
-This is a simple HTML page that implements Google Search.
+This is a simple HTML page that implements Google Search 🔍.